nathan-at-jisc/how-do-i-code/lesson-2/README.md

         console.log("You're a student")
         break
     default:
-        console.log("You're not a tutor or a studen") break
+        console.log("You're not a tutor or a student") break
 }
 ```